plunify/InTime-Vivado/sample-designs/README.md

 Run the Tcl script ```create_project.tcl``` to create an XPR project.

 1. The default target device is "xc7k70tfbg484-2".
-If you wish to target other device, please change following parameter inside the create_project.tcl:
+To target another device, please change the following parameter inside the create_project.tcl script:
 ```Tcl
 # define target device
 set part "xc7k70tfbg484-2"
 ...
 ```
-2. Execute the create_project.tcl in the local directory:
+2. Execute create_project.tcl in the local directory:
 <vivado_installation>/bin/vivado -mode batch -s create_project.tcl
-Please take note the project will be created by the same Vivado version of <vivado_installation>/bin/vivado.
+Do note that the project will be created by the same Vivado version in <vivado_installation>/bin/vivado.

-3. After the script is completed, a XPR project named "eight_bit_uc" will be created in local directory.
+3. After the script is completed, a XPR project named "eight_bit_uc" will be created in the local directory.

-To open the project in GUI mode, run following command:
+To open the project in GUI mode, run the following command:
 ```<vivado_installation>/bin/vivado -mode gui -project ./eight_bit_uc.xpr```